 Space, The Final Frontier (2)

 Move through space as we explore the size, motion, and brightness of stars.
 Follow the moon phases and discover why the Moon changes in appearance.
 Make and take home your very own sundial to track the position of the Sun.
 Who says you can’t see outer space during the daytime?
 Now you can while using our iPads and VR to explore celestial objects near and far!
 (Program is arranged in 4 or 5 centers.)
 S2E1, S2E2

 Circle of Life (2)

 Explore the life cycles of both plants and animals while learning biology basics.
 Plant the seeds of knowledge as we make our own terrariums to take home.
-From beginning to end and to beginning again, see what it takes for living things to survive and thrive.
+Explore the role of Pollinators and help BeeBot®, the bee robot, make it to the flowers!
 (Program is arranged in 5 centers.)
-S2L1 *For an alternate program option see GET BUGGY [K-2]
+For an alternate program option see GET BUGGY [K-2] S2L1

 Force, Of Course!
 (2)